-Southwest’s Rapid Rewards points break down to a value of about $0.013 to $0.014 when booking Southwest flights.
-So, 100 points will cover about $1.30 to $1.40 of your Southwest airfare, on average.
+Rapid Rewards points’ value sits around 1.3 to 1.4 cents when used for Southwest Airlines flights.
 As you can see from the table below, the exact value might fluctuate slightly depending on the details of your flight.

 |Flight: LAX to SFO|

 |Wanna Get Away||$303||22,494||$0.013|

 Flight costs accurate as of Sept.
 3, 2020, on Southwest.com.